-The topic of high cholesterol is close to my heart because I’ve been struggling with it all my life.
+The topic of high cholesterol is close to my heart.
+It’s something that I’ve been struggling with it all my life.

-My wife recently discovered she has high cholesterol and a friend who’s been trying to live healthy the past few years is also struggling with this condition.
+And a friend who’s been trying to live healthy the past few years is also struggling with it.

-Some close friends of mine are also struggling with this so this is a worldwide epidemic that’s not getting as much attention as it should.
+Close friends of mine are also struggling with this condition.
+I’m sure that you have friends who are as well.
+So it is a global epidemic that’s not getting as much attention as it should.

-W.H.O. also mentions that elevated LDL cholesterol increase risk to heart disease and stroke.
-This is good enough reason to take this condition seriously.
+WHO also mentions that elevated LDL cholesterol increases the risk of heart disease and stroke.
+It is a good enough reason to take this condition seriously.

 What is Cholesterol?

 Cholesterol is a fatty substance inside the bloodstream that’s an essential component of our cells.

 75% of cholesterol inside the body comes from the liver.